 Into practice: Working with carers

-As we’ve examined in The issues, carers can be a vital source of information about your patient.
+As we’ve examined in The issues: Working with carers, carers can be a vital source of information about your patient.
 But in certain circumstances it can be a disadvantage if your patient brings their carer with them.
 On this page we suggest a few things to bear in mind which should help make the carer's presence beneficial to the consultation.

 Things to bear in mind